-1 Note: Try to keep the columns to 3 or 4 columns only.
+• Note: Try to keep the columns to 3 or 4 columns only.
 If you add 5+ columns, your table may create horizontal scrolling with the theme.
+Additionally, keep the column heading titles short.

 Syntax highlighting

 Summary: You can apply syntax highlighting to your code.
 This theme uses pygments and applies color coding based on the lexer you specify.